demogitjava/webshop/README.md

-Demo Webshop with Spring Boot + Theamleaf / Bootstrap / Onsen
+Demo Webshop with Spring Boot + Theamleaf / Bootstrap
 ============================================================

 You can use Netbeans to compile your own webshop from